Durban: Sea

 Durban has a long tradition as a port city.
-The Port of Durban, formerly known as the Port of Natal, is one of the few natural harbours between Port Elizabeth and Maputo, and is also located at the beginning of a particular weather phenomenon which can cause extremely violent seas.
+The Port of Durban, formerly known as Port Natal, is one of the few natural harbours between Port Elizabeth and Maputo, and is also located at the beginning of a particular weather phenomenon that can cause extremely violent seas.
 These two features made Durban an extremely busy port of call for ship repairs when the port was opened in the 1840s.

 MSC Cruises bases one of their cruise ships in Durban from November to April every year.
-From the 2019/2020 Southern Africa cruise season MSC Cruises will be basing the MSC Orchestra in Durban.
+From the 2023/2024 Southern Africa cruise season MSC Cruises will be basing the MSC Splendida in Durban.
 Durban is the most popular cruise hub in Southern Africa.
-Cruise destinations from Durban on the MSC Orchestra include Mozambique, Mauritius, Réunion, Madagascar and other domestic destinations such as Port Elizabeth and Cape Town.
-For the 2020/2021 cruise season MSC Cruises will be sending 2 ships being the MSC Musica & MSC Opera which will include additional cruise dates and Seychelles being added as a new cruise destination.
+Cruise destinations from Durban on the MSC Splendida include Mozambique, Mauritius, Réunion, Madagascar and other domestic destinations such as Port Elizabeth and Cape Town.
 Many other ships cruise through Durban every year, including some of the world's biggest, such as the RMS Queen Mary 2, the biggest ocean liner in the world.
-Durban will be building a brand new R200 million cruise terminal that will be operational in October 2019, the Durban Cruise Terminal.
-The tender was awarded to KwaZulu Cruise Terminal (Pty) Ltd which is 70% owned by MSC Cruises SA and 30% by Africa Armada Consortium.
+Durban has built a brand new R200 million cruise terminal that has been in operation since October 2019, the Durban Cruise Terminal.
+The tender was awarded to KwaZulu Cruise Terminal (Pty) Ltd, which is 70% owned by MSC Cruises SA and 30% by Africa Armada Consortium.
 The new cruise terminal will be able to accommodate two cruise ships at any given time.

 Naval Base Durban on Salisbury Island (now joined to the mainland and part of the Port of Durban), was established as a naval base during the Second World War.
 It was downgraded in 2002 to a naval station.
 In 2012 a decision was made to renovate and expand the facilities back up to a full naval base to accommodate the South African Navy's offshore patrol flotilla.
 In December 2015 it was redesignated Naval Base Durban.

 Rail

 Durban featured the first operating steam railway in South Africa when the Natal Railway Company started operating a line between the Point and the city of Durban in 1860.

 Shosholoza Meyl, the passenger rail service of Spoornet, operates two long-distance passenger rail services from Durban: a daily service to and from Johannesburg via Pietermaritzburg and Newcastle, and a weekly service to and from Cape Town via Kimberley and Bloemfontein.
 These trains terminate at Durban railway station.

 Metrorail operates a commuter rail service in Durban and the surrounding area.
-The Metrorail network runs from Durban Station outwards as far as Stanger on the north coast, Kelso on the south coast, and Cato Ridge inland.
+The Metrorail network runs from Durban Station outwards as far as KwaDukuza on the North Coast, Kelso on the South Coast, and Cato Ridge inland.

-A high-speed rail link has been proposed, between Johannesburg and Durban.
+A high-speed rail link has been proposed; this link would Johannesburg and Durban.